Causality from the Point of View of Statistics: More detailed models; levels of causality

 As an example of the `second-level model' we have in mind let us take

-where $U$, $V$, $U_1,\ldots,U_6$ are independent standard uniforms, to be thought of as unobservable, purely random `errors', and $\tau$, $\rho$, $\varphi_1,\ldots,\varphi_6$ are real-valued functions.\footnote{This model is used as an example in \cite{Pearl2009b}, pp.~\!113-4, and in \cite{PearlEtAl2016}, p.~\!64.
-In real-life problems, different variables in a set of equations like (\ref{ExampleSecondLevelModel}) may represent measurements of the same quantity made at different times, the more recent one being a function of the earlier one.} The schematic representation of this set of equations in figure \ref{Figure1}---a `causal graph'---omits the essential information about the unobservable, so-called {\it exogenous}, random variables, but provides a more digestible summary of the essential aspects of it, namely of which variables `influence' which.
+where $U$, $V$, $U_1,\ldots,U_6$ are independent standard uniform random variables, to be regarded as unobservable, purely random `errors' and therefore usually referred to as {\it exogenous}, and $\tau$, $\rho$, $\varphi_1,\ldots,\varphi_6$ are real-valued functions.\footnote{This model is used as an example in \cite{Pearl2009b}, pp.~\!113-4, and in \cite{PearlEtAl2016}, p.~\!64.
+In real-life problems, different variables in a set of equations like (\ref{ExampleSecondLevelModel}) may represent measurements of the same quantity made at different times, the more recent one being a function of the earlier one.}

+The schematic representation of this set of equations in figure \ref{Figure1}---a `causal graph'---omits the essential information about the exogenous random variables, but provides a more digestible summary of the essential aspects of it, namely of which variables `influence' which.
 We shall use standard or self-explanatory terminology when referring to such graphs: the variables $X_1,X_2,\ldots,T, R$ correspond to \emph{nodes} of the graph; the graph is \emph{directed} because its edges are arrows; $X_1\rightarrow X_4\rightarrow T\rightarrow X_6 \rightarrow R$ is a \emph{directed path} leading $X_1$ to $R$, and we say that $X_1$ {\it leads to} $R$; $X_1\rightarrow X_4\rightarrow T\leftarrow X_3\rightarrow R$ is a \emph{path} (not a directed one); $T$ is a \emph{descendant} of $X_1$, and a \emph{direct descendant} of $X_4$ (and of $X_3$), and $X_1$ and $X_4$ are \emph{ancestors} of $T$ (and of $X_6$ and $R$); $T \leftarrow X_4$ is a subpath of the path $T \leftarrow X_4\leftarrow X_1$; and so on.
 Note that a causal graph is {\it acyclic}: no two nodes point arrows to each other, and, more generally, a directed path from a node cannot lead back to the node (a future event cannot influence a past event).
 Actually, whenever we talk of a path we really mean a {\it simple path}: in it, a node appears only once (so even among undirected paths we never consider closed ones---those that begin and end in the same node).

 \begin{remark} We do not regard the graph of figure \ref{Figure1} as a model: the model is the mapping that assigns a set or vector of numbers to each $\omega\in\Omega$, and the figure is a summary of this mapping which can serve as a tool to analyse it in some respects.
 While in a general discussion one may consider figure \ref{Figure1} instead of (\ref{ExampleSecondLevelModel}), in a more specific example one may wish, for example, that $\tau$ be constant in the second argument, in which case the arrow from $X_3$ to $T$ may be misleading.\,\,$\square$ \end{remark}